raspberrypilearning/flappy-astronaut/worksheet.md

 The problem is that at the moment, the program has to wait for a function to finish, before it can be called again.
 It is possible to over come this problem by using `threading`.

-`Threading` allows you to call a function in a way that doesn't block the rest of your program, meaning that the `draw_colunm()` function can be called several times in a row.
+`Threading` allows you to call a function in a way that doesn't block the rest of your program, meaning that the `draw_column()` function can be called several times in a row.

 1. First you'll need the `Thread` function.
 At the top of your program add in a line to import it.